-5. How Long It Will Take to See Results?
+5. How Long Will It Take to See Results?

-Your agency should try to set goals and timelines, like “we believe these strategies could increase traffic/ranking positions by 15% over the next three months, and then up to a 45% increase within five months.”
+Unfortunately, some agencies happily drag clients along to milk a contract for all its worth.
+As you choose an agency, set goals and timelines.
+For example, “we believe these strategies could increase traffic/ranking positions by 15% over the next three months, and then up to a 45% increase within five months.”

-You can also ask for a detailed log of any changes that are made after the fact so that you can review them and keep careful track of what’s actually happening.
+2. Ask for a detailed log of any changes that are made after the fact so that you can review them and stay in the know.

 7. How Will Reporting Work?